versionpress/versionpress/scripts/README.md

 # VersionPress dev scripts

-Scripts that overgrew the one-liners in `package.json`.
+Scripts that have outgrown the one-liners in `package.json`.

 ## Dev setup